 HIGHLIGHTS OF COLUMBIA BUSINESS SCHOOL

-- Bloomberg Businessweek ranked their MBA program as number 9 in 2017.
+- Bloomberg Businessweek ranked its MBA program as number 9 in 2017.

-- The Economist in 2018 ranked their MBA program at number 9 globally
+- The Economist in 2018 ranked its MBA program at number 9 globally

-- In 2018, their MBA was also ranked 7 globally by the Financial Times.
+- In 2018, Columbia Business School’s MBA was also ranked 7 globally by the Financial Times.

-- In its 2017 ranking of the top-20 business schools in the Americas, the Financial Times ranked Columbia #2.
+- In its 2017 ranking of the top-20 business schools in the Americas, the Financial Times ranked Columbia Business School #2.

-- The 2011 Executive MBA Rankings ranked their Executive MBA program as number 2 worldwide.
+- The 2011 Executive MBA Rankings ranked Columbia Business School’s Executive MBA program as number 2 worldwide.

-- The University is home to 42% international students.
+- Columbia Business School is home to 42% international students.

 HOW TO APPLY FOR COLUMBIA BUSINESS SCHOOL